awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 **To launch your worker nodes with the AWS Management Console**

 These procedures have the following prerequisites:
 + You have created a VPC and security group that meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC Considerations](network_reqs.md) and [Cluster Security Group Considerations](sec-group-reqs.md)\.
-The [Getting Started with Amazon EKS](getting-started.md) guide creates a VPC that meets the requirements, or you can also follow [Tutorial: Creating a VPC with Public and Private Subnets for Your Amazon EKS Cluster](create-public-private-vpc.md) to create one manually\.
+The [Getting Started with Amazon EKS](getting-started.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md) to create one manually\.
 + You have created an Amazon EKS cluster and specified that it use the VPC and security group that meet the requirements of an Amazon EKS cluster\.
 For more information, see [Creating an Amazon EKS Cluster](create-cluster.md)\.

 1. Wait for your cluster status to show as `ACTIVE`\.
 If you launch your worker nodes before the cluster is active, the worker nodes will fail to register with the cluster and you will have to relaunch them\.